 The CCOP was founded under the auspices of the United Nations (previously ECAFE and now ESCAP) in 1966 with the name ‘The Committee for Co-ordination of Joint Prospecting for Mineral Resources in Asian Offshore Areas’.
 Initially its remit was to “promote and co-ordinate the planning and implementation of joint prospecting programmes and research in Asian offshore and geologically related areas of countries who are members of CCOP”.
 The founding members were China, Japan, Republic of Korea and The Philippines.
 Funding for its activities came mainly from the United Nation’s Development Programme (UNDP).

 In 1987, CCOP became an independent intergovernmental organisation, though it continued to receive considerable institutional support and project funding from the UNDP until 1991.
 As an intergovernmental organisation, CCOP is strongly oriented towards regional co-operation in its programmes.
 It is supported financially mainly by its Member Countries, but also benefits from the financial and technical support of its Co-operating Countries as well as the Co-operating Organisations.
-Currently CCOP has fourteen member countries that include China, Cambodia, Indonesia, Japan, Lao PDR,Malaysia, Myanmar, Papua New Guinea, Republic of Korea, The Philippines, Timor Leste, Singapore, Thailand and Vietnam.
+Currently CCOP has fifteen member countries that include Cambodia, China, Indonesia, Japan, Korea, Lao PDR,Malaysia, Mongolia, Myanmar, Papua New Guinea, The Philippines, Singapore, Thailand, Timor Leste, and Vietnam.
 It is supported by fourteen cooperating countries namely Australia, Belgium, Canada, Denmark, Finland, France, Germany, The Netherlands, Norway, Poland, Russian Federation, Sweden, United Kingdom and United States of America.

 More Details »